 Are dip nails better than acrylics?

 Dip vs acrylic, which is best?
 Dip nails are more flexible than acrylics and last longer, but dip powder cannot be used alone to add length to your nails.
+For an in-depth look at acrylics check out our guide to acrylic nails.

 Do dip manicures ruin your nails?